-The Louisiana Endowment for the Humanities has published the official anthology titled New Orleans & the World, and have brutally disappeared our immigrant community and our valiant reconstruction workers who have contributed their sweat, labor, and love to our city’s resurrection.
+The Louisiana Endowment for the Humanities has published the official anthology titled New Orleans & the World, and their content's page link clearly illustrates how they have brutally disappeared our immigrant community and our valiant reconstruction workers who have contributed their sweat, labor, and love to our city’s resurrection.

 Its Executive Editor, Dr. Nancy Dixon (Ph.D), and previous Executive Publisher, Bryan Boyles, now the Executive Director of the Massachusetts Foundation for the Humanities, have made us invisible in their anthology, which fills libraries across the city and state.